Graduate Studies Faculty

 Faculty MentorshipDr.
 Meshul might be available as a mentor for 2016-2017.
 Dr. Meshul is not available as a mentor for 2013-2014.
 Dr. Meshul is not available as a mentor for 2014-2015.
 Dr. Meshul might be available as a mentor for 2015-2016.

-My laboratory is mainly involved in investigating electron microscopic/immunocytochemical changes in synapses within the brain following various drug treatment procedures or lesions of the nigrostriatal pathway, as a model for Parkinson’s disease (PD), and correlating these findings with functional/protein changes using in vivo microdialysis/westerns and motor behaviors in both rats and mice.
-Using a new progressive mouse model of PD, by administering increased doses of the toxin, MPTP, we have found that exposure of mice to a socially enriched environment can, after the initiation of the loss of dopamine, slow down or block the neurochemical and motor behavioral deficits due to continued treatment with MPTP.
-We are currently investigating the therapeutic affects of treadmill exercise in this same progressive MPTP model of PD in both young and aged mice..
+My laboratory is mainly involved in investigating electron microscopic/immunocytochemical changes in synapses within the brain following various drug treatment procedures or lesions of the nigrostriatal pathway, as a model for Parkinson’s disease (PD), and correlating these findings with functional/protein changes using in vivo microdialysis/westerns and motor behaviors in mice.
+Using a new progressive mouse model of PD developed in my lab, by administering increased doses of the toxin, MPTP, we have found that exposure of mice to a socially enriched environment can, after the initiation of the loss of dopamine, slow down or block the neurochemical and motor behavioral deficits due to continued treatment with MPTP.
+We are currently investigating 1.) the therapeutic affects of treadmill exercise in this same progressive MPTP model of PD in both young and aged mice, 2.) the effect of MPTP in a double floxed line of mice (lox-P-Vgat; lox-P-Vglut2) in which either the motor cortex is activated or the subthalamic nucleus is inactivated by infusion of AAV-cre.
+Either treatment results in neuroprotection from dopamine loss in the striatum and substantia nigira, and 3.) the effect of a flavinoid derivative, which specifically activates the brain derived neurotrophic factor receptor, TrkB, on blocking the further loss of dopamine during continued MPTP treatment.

 B.A.
 (1973) University of California, Los Angeles